 - provides rich life and work experience.

 - Identify a suitable volunteering location for you.

 - Coordinate and make arrangements with migrant schools where the volunteering will take place.

-- Provide compulsory orientation, training and activity planning sessions to volunteers.
+- Provide orientation, training and activity planning sessions to volunteers.

 - Provide teaching materials and teaching resources.